nixworks/public/news/2011/02/17/index.md

 ##### Rohingya
 ### [A boat containing 129 Rohingya refugees from Burma is found by Indonesia. ](/news/2011/02/17/a-boat-containing-129-rohingya-refugees-from-burma-is-found-by-indonesia.md)
-_Context: Rohingya, Burma, Indonesia_
+_Context: Indonesia, Rohingya, Burma_

 ##### Riyad Mansour
 ### [Riyad Mansour, the Palestinian United Nations observer, announces that the United Nations Security Council is to vote tomorrow on a resolution critical of Israeli settlement building in the West Bank and East Jerusalem. ](/news/2011/02/17/riyad-mansour-the-palestinian-united-nations-observer-announces-that-the-united-nations-security-council-is-to-vote-tomorrow-on-a-resoluti.md)
-_Context: East Jerusalem, West Bank, United Nations Security Council, United Nations, Riyad Mansour_
+_Context: West Bank, United Nations, Riyad Mansour, East Jerusalem, United Nations Security Council_

 ##### Arab Spring
 ### [Assessment suggests the possibility that social networks are more informed than U.S. intelligence about protesters in the Middle East. ](/news/2011/02/17/assessment-suggests-the-possibility-that-social-networks-are-more-informed-than-u-s-intelligence-about-protesters-in-the-middle-east.md)